-Assembly, Opener Handle Ring, Retaining, Push-On, 3/32
+Assembly, Opener Handle Ring, Retaining, Push-On

-To replace the opener handle assembly, see Figure 7-16, then proceed as follows:
+To replace the opener handle assembly, see Figure 7-15, then proceed as follows:

-- 1. Turn off the infuser and disconnect the device from AC power. - 2.
-Remove the battery as described in Section 7.2.4. - 3.
-Separate the front enclosure, rear enclosure, and main chassis assembly as described in Section 7.2.8. - 4.
-Remove the mechanism assembly as described in Section 7.2.12.6. - 5.
+- 1. Turn off the infuser, and disconnect the device from AC power. - 2.
+Remove the batteries as described in Section 7.2.4. - 3.
+Separate the front enclosure, rear enclosure, and main chassis assembly as described in Section 7.2.6. - 4.
+Remove the mechanism assembly as described in Section 7.2.14.8. - 5.
 Open the cassette door.
 Disengage and fully open the cassette door from the opener handle assembly.
 Close the opener handle assembly. - 6.
-Remove the retaining ring, and replace, if required. - 7.
-Insert the flat blade screwdriver between the opener handle assembly and the mechanism assembly, and carefully pry the assemblies apart. - 8.
+Remove the retaining ring. - 7.
+Insert the flat blade screwdriver between the opener handle assembly and the mechanism assembly.
+Carefully pry the assemblies apart. - Note: The torsion spring may fall free. - 8.
 Install the replacement opener handle assembly in the exact reverse order of removal.
 Confirm the opener handle is aligned properly. - 9.
 Replace the mechanism assembly in the exact reverse order of removal. - 10.
 Join the front enclosure, rear enclosure, and main chassis assembly in the exact reverse order of separation. - 11.
-Reinstall the battery and connect the device to AC power.
+Reinstall the batteries and connect the infuser to AC power.